-Chain surveying is generally done for a relatively smaller area to describe the boundaries of plots or land and to locate the existing features on it.
+Chain surveying is generally done for a relatively smaller area to describe the boundaries of plots or land and locate its existing features.

 In chain surveying, the area that is to be measured is divided into a network of small triangles.
-Then the sides of each triangle are measured directly using a chain or a tape.
-Only the linear measurements (lengths and widths) are measured and no angular measurements are taken.
+Then the sides of each triangle are measured directly using a chain or tape.
+Only the linear measurements (lengths and widths) are measured, and no angular measurements are taken.